Skip to content

 Do Not Do This "Just Because"

 Only convert your node to using IAX-based registration because you have a known problem using HTTP registration.
-Use of IAX registration is significantly higher server use than HTTP registration and 99+% of all users DO NOT have a reason to use it.
+Use of IAX registration requires significantly higher server use than HTTP registration, and 99+% of all users DO NOT have a reason to use it.

 Reason to use IAX-Based Registration